fenwayb/NHLMatchupCalculator/README.md

 ## Outline of the Project
 1. Identifying our datasource
-    - Link to Kaggle Dataset: ["NHL Game Data"](https://www.kaggle.com/datasets/martinellis/nhl-game-data)
+    - Link to Kaggle Dataset: [NHL Game Data](https://www.kaggle.com/datasets/martinellis/nhl-game-data)
     - Description: The data represents all the official metrics measured for each game in the NHL in the past 10 years.
 The dataset consists of 26000+ game outcomes with stats from each team separately, yielding over 50,000 rows of data.
-    - Link to NHL API: ["NHL API"](https://statsapi.web.nhl.com/api/v1/teams/1/stats/)
+    - Link to NHL API: [NHL API](https://statsapi.web.nhl.com/api/v1/teams/1/stats/)
     - Description: The NHL.com API gives live, up-to date statistics in a variety of categories such as Powerplay %, Face-off %, and Save % among others.
 This API matches our team IDs from the Kaggle set in order to start aligning our data.

 2. Selected Topic: